prashkn/AirBnB-API/README.md

 # AirBnB API

 Take home assignment for PeopleWeave.
 REST API with simple database.
-Python, Flask, MongoDB
+Python, Flask, MongoDB.

+This submission is also a public repository on my github: https://github.com/prashkn/AirBnB-API

 ## Running the server